tenx29/resync-parallel-worker/docs/api-reference/threadpool.md

 ```

 Resizes the thread pool to the specified number of threads.
 If the new thread count is greater than the current thread count, new threads will be created.
 If the new thread count is less than the current thread count, threads will be destroyed.
 Waits until all currently running tasks have completed before resizing the thread pool.
 New threads will be initialized with the worker function from the original thread pool.
+Yields the current thread until all new workers are initialized.

 `newThreadCount` should be a positive integer.